HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: Introduction

 Kilometer-scale climate modeling provides essential capabilities for investigating local environmental impacts under a changing climate.
 Models of earth system components such as the atmosphere, land, and ocean with horizontal grid spacings of 1-5~km can have higher fidelity since they explicitly resolve key physical processes for which coarser-grid models use subjective, uncertain parameterizations.
 For instance, atmospheric models at this scale can resolve important mesoscale features of fronts, tropical cyclones, thunderstorms, and terrain interactions, which leads to a more accurate prediction of precipitation over land \cite{Bretherton2022} and gives the visual impression of a ``digital twin" of Earth's atmosphere \cite{Ste2019,Cheng2022,DoblasReyes2025,Klocke2025}.
 However, their extreme computational resource requirements of processing and storage present a significant barrier to wider use and adoption by the climate science and adaptation communities.
 In particular, large ensembles of multi-decadal simulations for generating robust climate statistics with global km-scale models remain prohibitively expensive \cite{Don2024}.

-Downscaling is a strategy to bridge the gap between affordable coarse resolution climate models, and expensive km-scale simulations \cite<e.g.,>{rampal_enhancing_2024}.
+Downscaling is a strategy to bridge the gap between affordable coarse resolution climate models and expensive km-scale simulations \cite<e.g.>{Giorgi2019ThirtyYO, LucasPicher2021ConvectionpermittingMW, rampal_enhancing_2024}.
 Dynamical downscaling uses the output from a coarse-grid climate model as boundary conditions to drive a separate km-scale regional model.
-This is also computationally expensive, though less so than global km-scale modeling because the regional model covers only a small fraction (typically less than 1\%) of the globe.
+This is also computationally expensive, though less so than global km-scale modeling because the regional model covers only a small fraction (typically only a few percent, \citeA<e.g.>{Katragkou2024DeliveringAI}) of the globe.
 Statistical downscaling uses empirical statistical models operating on coarse-grid model outputs to produce fields or statistics of interest (e.g. precipitation or temperature extremes).
 It is typically computationally inexpensive but must be customized to the region of interest and may be difficult to adapt to the diverse spatial structures of weather events that can occur there, e.g. tropical cyclones and midlatitude storms in North Carolina, making it potentially less reliable for extreme weather events.
 Both of these methods rely on the availability of data outputs from a parent climate model.
 They can give a representative sample of internal weather variability only if an adequate ensemble of simulations is available for the period of interest.

+Machine learning (ML) provides a unique opportunity to leverage km-scale global simulations into an exciting new approach to climate modeling.
+Recent ML emulators of the atmosphere with O(100~km) grid spacing are highly computationally efficient and have proven skillful for both weather and climate timescales \cite{Weyn2020, Keisler2022, wattmeyer23, wattmeyer25, cresswellclay2025deeplearningearthmodel}.
+Super-resolution using diffusion-based generative ML promises the speed of statistical downscaling and the fidelity of dynamical downscaling \cite{addison2024,mardani_residual_2024}.
+Our vision is to train an autoregressive machine learning emulator on sufficiently long samples of training data coarse-grained from simulations with a km-scale reference model.